Problems we hear from Agent groups programs

 Outcomes we optimize for

-Hierarchies that mirror how you actually operate
+A hierarchy that mirrors how you actually operate

 Where teams usually start